TylerLu/EDUGraphAPI-Ruby/README.md

    ![](Images/azure-web-app.png)

-   Copy the URL aside and change the schema to **https**.
+   Copy the URL aside, change the schema to **https**, and add a trailing slash.
 This is the replay URL and will be used in next step.

 3. Navigate to the app registration in the new Azure portal, then open the setting windows.